New review could pave way for more backyard cottages in Seattle while restricting ‘McMansions’

 Under Seattle’s existing regulations, the city would see 1,970 accessory units built and 2,020 houses torn down by 2027, according to the review.
 Under the top-choice proposal, there would be 4,430 units built and 1,580 houses razed.

 In addition to allowing two accessory units and removing the city’s parking and owner-occupancy requirements, O’Brien’s proposal would allow backyard cottages and mother-in-law apartments to take up 1,000 square feet, excluding garage space.
-At the moment, they’re limited to 800 square feet, including garage space.
+At the moment, cottages are limited to 800 square feet, including garage space.

 The proposal also would allow backyard cottages on lots as small as 3,200 square feet, down from 4,000 square feet, and would allow up to 12 unrelated people on a lot with a cottage and a mother-in-law, as opposed to eight unrelated people.